Power at the gas pump: Oregon lets drivers fuel their own cars, lifting decades-old self-serve ban

 In 2015, lawmakers proposed ending the New Jersey ban, but the measure died because of opposition from the powerful state Senate president.

-Associated Press reporter Michael Catalini in Trenton, New Jersey, and Claire Rush in Portland, Oregon, contributed to this report.
+Associated Press reporters Michael Catalini in Trenton, New Jersey, and Claire Rush in Portland, Oregon, contributed to this report.

 By ANDREW SELSKY